developer-onizuka/AzureDataFactory/README.md

 |SQL Support| HiveQL | ANSI SQL | Spark SQL |
 |Usage| **Optimized for query throughput** | **Optimized for latency** | General purpose, often used for **data transformation and Machine Learning workloads** |
 |Use cases| - **Large data aggregations** <br> - Data warehouse | - **Interactive queries** and quick data exploration <br> - Amazon Athena <br> - a fast SQL query engine designed for interactive analytic queries over large datasets from multiple sources | General purpose, often used for **data transformation and Machine Learning workloads** |

+# 5. Power BI vs Azure Synapse: What are the differences?

+Developers describe Power BI as "A business analytics service".
+It aims to provide interactive visualizations and business intelligence capabilities with an interface simple enough for end users to create their own reports and dashboards.
+On the other hand, Azure Synapse is detailed as "Analytics service that brings together enterprise data warehousing and Big Data analytics".
+It is an analytics service that brings together enterprise data warehousing and Big Data analytics.
+It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.
+It brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.

+Power BI can be classified as a tool in the **"Business Intelligence"** category, while Azure Synapse is grouped under **"Big Data Tools"**.